mirjamsk/edx-microsite-tutorial/README.md

  127.0.0.1			foo.localhost
 ```
 + If you are developing locally, stop all other running vagrant images of Open edX
-+ Copy the *edx-microsite/* directory from this repo inside a parent directory to *edx-platform*.
++ Copy the *edx-microsite/* directory from this repo inside a parent directory to *edx-platform/*.
  + This should leave your folder structure looking like this:
 ```
 - /